sachadee/Dlib/README.md

 1- Download the file you need

-2- copy it in the root folder of ypur python distribuition
+2- copy it in the root folder of your python distribuition

 3- open a cmd shell in the your root python folder